eswarak/img-MMS/docs/preconditions.md

 - It provides values for two `properties` (`sensor`, `location` and `device`), that will affect which service(s) get deployed to this edge node, and states no `constraints` .

-The node registration step will be completed in the next section.
+The node registration step will be completed in the later section.

 ### Service Policy